 Heating and cooling systems have the following ratings:

-Seasonal Energy Efficiency Ratio (SEER) or Energy Efficiency Ratio (EER)
+Seasonal Energy Efficiency Ratio (SEER) or Energy Efficiency Ratio (EER) <- this is a rating for AC systems.

 Indulge in Routine Maintenance